Samantha Rohn

 Cons:

-Examples of companies that provide excellent phone-based customer support:
+Examples of companies that provide contact center as a service (CCaaS):

 Live chat customer support stands as a real-time interactive cornerstone within the vast spectrum of customer support types, offering immediate responses to customer queries.